cbonoz/microtab/README.md

 - Microtab enables anyone to create and collect invoice against documents without a vendor agreement.
 - Each packet of documents for an invoice is made accessible at an IPFS url.
 - When the invoice is completed, an NFT is generated that links both the invoice payment to the original request being fulfilled.
-- Hosted documents and the request are immutable.
+- Hosted documents and the request are immutable once deployed.
+To request again or make a change, simply create a new invoice.
+- Fully auditable history tied to Solana blockchain and blockchain explorer rather than centralized systems.

+Web2 invoice tech examples: https://www.bill.com/lp/bill-pay https://stripe.com/billing https://quickbooks.intuit.com/accounting/invoicing/

 ### Technologies used